Join us for Family and Alumni/ae Weekend 2023!

 Study Away Opportunities

 An overview of study away opportunities.
-Learn about Bard’s programs in New York City, Berlin, Bishkek and Vienna, Open Society University Network online courses and student mobility, tuition exchanges, the International BA designation, and other options for international and foreign language study.
+Learn about Bard’s programs in New York City, Berlin, Bishkek and Vienna, Open Society University Network online courses and student mobility, tuition exchanges, the Global BA designation, and other options for international and foreign language study.
 This event will also be livestreamed.

 Olin Hall, Franklin W. Olin Humanities Building

-Alumni/ae Harvest Lunch
+Alumni/ae Lunch

-Faculty Dining Room, Kline Dining Commons
+Faculty and Staff Dining Room, Kline Dining Commons

 Politics Roundtable with the Bard Debate Union